An inside look at the Pac-12’s sustainability efforts, with an assist from Bill Walton and Seattle

 Green efforts were well underway across the conference before Team Green provided the platform and Walton the support.

-Colorado officially joined the cause in 2008, becoming the first athletic department in the country to feature a sports sustainability program (Ralphie’s Green Stampede).
+Colorado officially joined the cause in 2008, becoming the first athletic department in the country to feature a sports-sustainability program (Ralphie’s Green Stampede).

-The Buffaloes are also members of the United Nations Sports for Climate Action initiative, which includes the NBA, FIFA, the Yankees and the Warriors.
+The Buffaloes are also members of the United Nations Sports for Climate Action initiative, which includes the NBA, FIFA, the New York Yankees and the Golden State Warriors.

 Their indoor practice facility, which opened in 2016, is a net-zero-energy building.
 Athletic director Rick George was a featured speaker, along with Walton, at the Pac-12’s first sustainability conference; CU was the host of the second.